 Their coaches include 5 ISIA World Ski Association Certified Teachers, 2 FISI Italian Certified Teachers, 7 SAJ All Japan Ski Association Certified Instructors, 13 SIA Japan Professional Ski Association Certified Teachers, 2 JSBA Japan Snowboarding Association Certified Teachers.

 Niseko Village Snowschool offers internationally certified multi-lingual instructors who pride themselves in ensuring a fun safe and exciting experience.
-The school highly recommends to pre-book your lessons and especially during the school’s peak season from 15 December 2020 to 4 January 2021 and 7 February 2021 to 22 February 2021.
-Nigh skiing/snowboarding is available from 19 December 2020 to 7 March 2021.
-All private lessons are available from 1 December 2019 – 30 March 2020 subjecting to weather and snow conditions.
+The school highly recommends pre-booking your lessons and especially during the school’s peak season.
+Night skiing/snowboarding is available from mid December to early March.
+All private lessons are available from the start of December to the end of March subject to weather and snow conditions.
 Please be punctual for all lessons as latecomers will not have the option to extend, reschedule or get a refund.

 Niseko International SnowSports School (NISS) is Niseko’s premier ski school and operates a very large range of adult and kids programs out of both They are invested in creating lifelong memories for you and your family.
 Their instructors are passionate and are inspired to teach and pass on their knowledge to you.

 NISS has been providing snowsports lessons in Niseko since 2003.
 As an official resort-operated snowsports school, NISS is able to conduct lessons throughout the four Niseko United Resorts.
 Programs meet in Hanazono, before exploring the most appropriate terrain for the day.
 Their skilled instructors can accommodate every guest’s needs and aspirations, whether novice to expert, child or adult, skier or snowboarder.